Abelaash/MovieCapstoneProject/README.md

 # 📺 MovieCapstoneProject

 ## Welcome to the **MovieCapstoneProject** – a powerful movie recommendation system built for our final capstone! 🍿🎓
-This project helps users discover new films based on preferences, trends, and intelligent algorithms.
+The goal of MovieCapstoneProject is to build an AI-powered, personalized recommendation system that enhances how users discover and interact with movie and TV content.

 ## ⚙️ Tech Stack